tinygo-org/tinygo/BUILDING.md

 You can also store LLVM outside of the TinyGo root directory by setting the `LLVM_BUILDDIR`, `CLANG_SRC` and `LLD_SRC` make variables, but that is not covered by this guide.

-TinyGo uses Go modules, so if you clone TinyGo inside your GOPATH (and are using Go below 1.13), make sure that Go modules are enabled:

-    export GO111MODULE=on

 ## Build LLVM, Clang, LLD